SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 	XMLMessageProducer prod = session.getMessageProducer(

 As for receiving messages, we can provide some callbacks - what happens if there's a response (for request/reply messages), or some kind of error.
-In TopicPUblisher we provide an anonymous class to do this.
+In TopicPublisher we provide an anonymous class to do this.
 You could, of course, implement **JCSMPStreamingPublishEventHandler** and pass your class in.

 ###1 Creating a message object/buffer to populate